The Resonance Method

 Ready to start?

-Every issue of The Polished Palate is designed around The Resonance Method.
-Each tasting exercise moves you through these stages, building genuine discernment, one comparative tasting at a time.
+Every issue of The Polished Palate is built around The Resonance Method, one comparative tasting at a time.
+Subscribing starts your 7-Day Tasting Reset, free.